mrange/fsharpadvent2016/src/perfsemibigdata/perfsemibigdata/README.md

 We then create two arrays.

-1. In the first array all objects are stored in the order they are created which mean the particles will be sequential in memory when we iterate the array
+1. For test case **Class** we iterate over the first array where all object references in the order the objects were created.
+This mean we access the particle data sequentially when we iterate the array.
-2. In the second array we shuffle the order of the objects in order to simulate a situation where we for some reason don't access the objects in the order they were created. *Note: if you store particles in a dictionary and iterate it the order is effectively random*
+2. For test **Class (Shuffle)** we iterate over the second array where all object references are randomly shuffled.
+This mean we access the particle data randomly when we iterate the array.*Note: if you store particles in a dictionary and iterate it the order is effectively random as well*

-For small sets of data we expect no difference in performance when iterating the arrays but what about larger sets?
+For small sets of data we expect no difference in performance when iterating the arrays as the data fits into L1.
+When the data sets grow we are expecting **Class** to perform better because we make better use of the prefetcher.

 ### The `Particle` struct